 All employees get public health care coverage through the Mexican Social Security Institute.
 However, many employers offer their workers supplementary health insurance options.

 If you opt for private medical insurance, you’ll either need to find insurance for your employees yourself or work with a global PEO.
-Globalization Partners uses our Global Employer of Record Platform to arrange private insurance coverage after hiring your employees.
+Globalization Partners uses our Global Employer of Record, accessible through our industry-leading technology, to arrange private insurance coverage after hiring your employees.
 You can also provide a monthly allowance for employees to choose their own private plan.

 Mexico benefit management includes optional features that enhance your employee’s work life.
 Many companies offer flexible work hours or job sharing and telecommuting.
 Some employers also opt for additional contributions to retirement savings, life insurance, and more.